virgil-savu/nanodegree-project-4/README.md

 # Project 4 - Part 2
 The optimization was made by reducing the number of pizza generated from 200 to only 32, optimiziong the images and using getElementById instead of querySelector.
+Pizza resizing: moved all variable declaration outside the for loop.

 Resources used: